 Dental Treatment is an important part of preventing and treating oral disease.
 At Inglewood Family Dental, we created the Calgary dental treatment guide to help patients better understand their oral health and answer any questions they may have about the treatments we offer.
-If you have questions about dental treatment, contact us today to arrange your free consultation with dedicated Calgary dentist Dr. Arash Ravanbakhsh.
+If you have questions about dental treatment, contact us today to arrange your consultation with dedicated Calgary dentist Dr. Arash Ravanbakhsh.

 About Inglewood Family Dental: